UVI Workstation – A Monster in the closet

-The UVI Workstation is very clever synth in its own right.
-Its not going to offer you heaps of LFOs and filters, but it does give you enough knobs and sliders to twiddle so you almost feel as if you ARE using an actual synth.
-And what’s really cool is the interface architecture, which UVI calls ‘Scripted Instruments’, carry over to all of the other sample libraries – once you become familiar with a single instrument you can operate them all.
+The UVI Workstation is a synth in its own right.
+The architecture, which UVI calls ‘Scripted Instruments’, carry over to all of the other sample libraries – once you become familiar with a single instrument you can operate them all.

-You quickly become attuned to the way everything flows, and its not long before you’re leaving the presets behind and are off creating your own sounds….and that’s really where the magic begins.
+You quickly become attuned to the way everything flows, and it’s not long before you’re off creating your new sounds, which is where the magic begins.

-Each preset has an effects section and arpeggiators, but the most powerful feature on the UVI Workstation is the multi mode.
-You can load up an unlimited number of libraries, each having their own effects, arpeggiators and mixing capabilities.
-You have two AUX send and returns, patch effects and overall master effects- giving you the ability to create absolute monster creations.
+Each preset has an effects section, plus you can load up an unlimited number of library presets as layers, each with effects, arpeggiators and mixing capabilities.
+You have AUX send and returns, patch effects and overall master effects.

 – WaveRunner 2.0/2.3 (PPG Wave 2)